Mo-ASayed/Mo-ASayed/README.md

 A tech enthusiast with a passion for software

-🔭 I’m currently working as a Automation Test Engineer **Automating End To End tests**
+🔭 I’m currently working as a Automation Test Engineer **Automating End To End tests, API Testing, Testing product life cycles and implementing a CI/CD approach to Software Development Life Cycle**

-🌱 I’m currently learning **Docker, Git, Kubernetes, Networking fundamentals and AWS**
+🌱 I’m currently learning **Typescript, OracleDB (SQL),  Docker, Git, Kubernetes, Postmman, Networking fundamentals and AWS**

-🤝 I’m looking for help and guidance anything and everything **DevOps**
+🤝 I’m looking for help and guidance anything and everything **DevOps, Software Development Life Cycle, Growing on LinkedIn, Improving Github Repos and Networking**

-💬 Ask me about **Front-end EndToEnds, Automation Testing using TypeScript and WDIO and a passion for learning**
+💬 Ask or talk to me about **Front-end EndToEnds, Automation Testing using TypeScript and WDIO, Git, API's**

-⚡ Fun fact **I studied Aerospace Engineering and decided that switching to a Software focused role would be more beneficial long term!**
+⚡ Fun fact **I studied Aerospace Engineering and decided to switch to a Software focused role!**

   <a href="mailto:sayedsylvainltd@gmail.com">